Lok Ayukta Ordinance: UDF walks out of Kerala Assembly | Politics

 He also alleged that the government brought out the ordinance in a hasty manner as the agency was about to consider some cases against Chief Minister Pinarayi Vijayan.

-He also asked why the Chief Minister was afraid of when some cases were registered against him.
+He also asked if the Chief Minister was afraid since cases were registered against him.

 As Speaker M B Rajesh rejected leave for the motion based on the government's reply, the opposition members registered protest and walked out of the House.
 Despite stiff opposition raised by opposition parties, Governor Arif Mohammed Khan earlier this month gave his assent to the ordinance promulgated by the Left government in the state to curb the powers of the Lok Ayukta.